The mission of the Office of Accessibility Services is to ensure equal educational

 concern seems disability-related, work into conversation with the student information

 about the Office of Accessibility Services and how to request accommodation(s).
-You
+The

 OAS is the decision of the student; however, to receive accommodations, disclosure